Saturday, May 30, 2026

 For more than five years, the lawsuit languished on the docket.
 Throughout this extensive timeline, the plaintiffs failed to produce any evidence whatsoever of actual defamation, nor did they provide any proof backing Gordon's numerous public martial arts pedigree claims.
 They simply ignored filings made by the defendant, leaving them unanswered and uncontested.

 Those uncontested filings showed Gordon changing his martial arts background story every time it was questioned and or debunked.
-Those uncontested filings now stand as a matter of record....proving Gordon was not forthcoming with any ranks he claimed to possess.
+Those uncontested filings now stand as a matter of record....proving Gordon was not forthcoming with any proof of any ranks he claimed to possess.

 By October 2025, the court’s patience had run out.
 A formal Notice of Failure to Prosecute was issued to the plaintiffs.
 The legal clock was ticking, and the case was already on life support.